cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 Here is how we would do it.
 We _would_ do it, because we are here to learn the Cosmos SDK primarily, not to become proficient at implementing ABCI.

+<-- TODO: Perhaps we can kick this off with a flow-diagram to give an overview to a relatively heavy section? -->

 We want to show the minimum viable ABCI state machine.
 Tendermint does not concern itself with whether proposed transactions are valid, and about how the state changes after such a transaction.
 It delegates those to the state machine, which will _transform_ transactions into game moves and states.

 #### Start the application